Essential Resources for Texas Families

 • Morgan’s Helping Hands: Our philosophy is not to change the person, but help them understand themselves in what they need in order to navigate the world around them.

-• Advocate Well: Cynthia Singleton, Transion and Social Skills Coach – I have long been passionate about helping parents navigate and advocate the maze of service systems well.
+• Advocate Well: Cynthia Singleton, Transition and Social Skills Coach – I have long been passionate about helping parents navigate and advocate the maze of service systems well.
 My current focus is on social skill coaching and transition coaching for parents who have teens in 8th grade and up.
+Want to learn more?
+Listen to our podcast episode featuring this organization or resource.

 • Equipped Advocacy: Dr. Quinn Perkins – Let’s get the best education possible for your child!
 I help parents get special education services and needed accommodations for their child with a disability.
 Click here for more info.